ciringa/ControlFinanceBack/README.md

 ## home control routine

-if the user isin't logged yet firebase will automaticaly redirect to login screen to prevent loading erros

 if the user is logged the code will search trought all the database trying to find the user transactions. it will select the transactions who matches with the user.uid variable

-inside the database each transaction has these values:

-    type: "exemple"
-    value: 9999
-    user:
-        uid:
-        name:

-after selecting all the transactions who matches with the currentUser.uid the code will display these values on screen and also gives us a sum of these values(currently isin't working) the main page gives us the option to filter trought three options:
+after selecting all the transactions who matches with the currentUser.uid the code will display these values on screen and also gives us a sum of these values the main page gives us the option to filter trought three options:

 Entrada - money entry

 Saida - money exit

 Todas - all the kinds of transactions

+the main home control self-updates based in the "Transactions" variable wich controls the routine of entry and exit of tasks
 ## about transactions
 transactions are monetary display separeted in two diferent <strong>types</strong>
 the backEnd code will interacts with the database to display a frontEnd table of contents showing us all the currently monetary transactions that the account has